 - Slotted spoon

 Wash the tomatoes well under running water.
-Remove the stems and cut a shallow “X” in the bottom of each fruit.
+Use a knife to remove the cores from the stem end, and cut a shallow “X” in the bottom of each tomato.

 Bring a large pot of water to a boil over high heat.
 While the water is heating, fill a large bowl with ice water.

-Once the water is boiling, plunge the tomatoes into the boiling water until the skins crack and loosen, about 30-60 seconds.
-Do this in small batches so you don’t crowd the pot.
+Once the water is boiling, plunge the tomatoes into the hot water until the skins crack and loosen, about 30 to 60 seconds.
+Do this in small batches, so you don’t crowd the pot.
 You want the water to return to a boil quickly.

-When you see the skins loosen and crack, remove the tomatoes from the boiling water with a slotted spoon, and plunge them in the bowl of ice water.
-This process is called “shocking” and it quickly cools the tomatoes and stops the cooking process.
+When you see the skins wrinkle and loosen, remove the tomatoes from the boiling water with a slotted spoon and plunge them into the bowl of ice water.
+This process is called “shocking.”
+The ice bath stops the cooking process and quickly cools the tomatoes.
 Repeat for all the tomatoes.

-Remove the skins once the tomatoes are cool enough to handle.
+Once the tomatoes are cool enough to handle, remove the skin.
 The peels should slip right off.
-Use a small pairing knife to remove stubborn spots.
+Use a small paring knife to remove stubborn spots.

 To remove the seeds, cut the tomato in half across the equator.
 Hold each half over a bowl, and squeeze and scoop out the seeds with a spoon.